TheLazyFerret/interpreter-rs/README.md

 ### Labels
 Labels are set with @\[A-Z\].
 You can use any name that contains only caps letters.

-The interpreter will search for the label @main, and will start the execution there
+The interpreter will search for the label @MAIN, and will start the execution there

 ### Registers
 The simulator stores 32 registers, which can be accessed with $\[reg\].